kpdecker/firediff/docs/README.txt

   not be usable by automated diff tools such as patch, but can be used by the developer to make manual changes to the files in question.

+  This feature is currently under development in the 1.0 branch.

 Data Model:
 Firediff maintains an internal model of the changes that have occurred within the page.
 This model is able to combine related changes into single change as